 Beautiful mountain vistas that you can only glance at before you drop into the next steep, winding and rocky descent.
-That pretty much sums up the Swiss Epic, an enjoyable but testing 5 stage mountain-bike race that is the little brother to the infamous Cape Epic.
+That pretty much sums up the Swiss Epic, an enjoyable but testing 5 stage mountain-bike race that is the little brother to the infamous Cape Epic ((link to race website here).
 I was racing again with Alex accompanied by CHAINGANG team-mates Stu and Rusty.

 After all the anticipation leading up to the TransAlp in July this year, the Swiss Epic snuck up on me.
 It was only when I arrived in the beautiful and tranquil car-free village of Bettmeralp and started exploring the trails on the mountain-bike that I started to feel myself getting excited about the race.
 When I then found myself up on a ridge overlooking the mighty Aletsch Glacier, I remembered just how amazing it is being in the high mountains.